Oneflow-Inc/oneflow_face/README.md

 python insightface_train.py --dataset glint360k_8GPU --network r100_glint360k --loss cosface
 ```

-In this way, users will do training and validation with the backbone of ResNet100 by glint360k dataset.
+In this way, you will do training and validation with the backbone of ResNet100 by glint360k dataset.